Tutte Invariants for Alternating Dimaps: Tutte Invariants That Extend the Tutte Polynomial

 Recall from \cite{Tutte1954} that the Tutte polynomial $ T(G;x,y) $ of a graph $ G $ has the following deletion-contraction recurrence, for any $ e \in E(G) $:

-In addition to the extended Tutte invariant in Definition~\ref{def:Extended_Tutte_Invariant}, Farr~\cite{Farr2018} defined two other Tutte invariants, namely $ T_c(D;x,y) $ and $ T_a(D;x,y) $, for any alternating dimap $ D $, which are analogues of the Tutte polynomial.
+In addition to the extended Tutte invariant in Definition~\ref{def:Extended_Tutte_Invariant}, Farr~\cite{Farr2018} defined two other Tutte invariants, namely $ T_c(D;x,y) $ and $ T_a(D;x,y) $ which are analogues of the Tutte polynomial.
 Note that $ T_c(D;x,y) $ and $ T_a(D;x,y) $ are two special cases of extended Tutte invariants.

-In this section, we discuss these two invariants for alternating dimaps that are 2-cell embedded on an orientable surface of genus zero. \begin{definition} A \emph{c-Tutte invariant} for alternating dimaps is a multiplicative invariant $ T_{c} $ such that, for any alternating dimap $ D $ and $ e \in E(D) $, \begin{enumerate} \item if $ e $ is an ultraloop,
+In this section, we discuss these two invariants for alternating dimaps that are 2-cell embedded on an orientable surface of genus zero. \begin{definition} A \emph{c-Tutte invariant} for a class $ \mathcal{A} $ of alternating dimaps is a multiplicative invariant $ T_{c} $ for $ \mathcal{A} $ such that, for any alternating dimap $ D \in \mathcal{A} $ and $ e \in E(D) $, \begin{enumerate} \item if $ e $ is an ultraloop,

 \item if $ e $ is a proper 1-loop or a proper $ \omega $-semiloop,

 \item if $ e $ is a proper $ \omega $-loop or a proper 1-semiloop,

 \item if $ e $ is a proper $ \omega^{2} $-loop or a proper $ \omega^{2} $-semiloop,